When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• A doula provides support and guidance during pregnancy, childbirth, and the postpartum period.
+• Role definition: A doula offers non-medical support and guidance during pregnancy, labor, and the postpartum phase.

 Reasons to Hire a Doula